jazzband/django-analytical/docs/services/kiss_metrics.rst

-Every website you track events for with KISSmetrics gets its own API key, and the :ttag:`kiss_metrics` tag will include it in the rendered Javascript code.
+Every website you track events for with KISSmetrics gets its own API key, and the :ttag:`kiss_metrics` tag will include it in the rendered JavaScript code.
 You can find the website API key by visiting the website *Product center* on your KISSmetrics dashboard.
 Set :const:`KISS_METRICS_API_KEY` in the project :file:`settings.py` file::